 - Analytic Cubism - a style of painting Picasso developed with Georges Braque using monochrome brownish and neutral colors.
 Both artists took apart an object and analyzed them in terms of their shapes.

-A cubist style of painting is highly identifiable due to its attention to geometric shape and forms laid out on canvas.
+A cubist style of painting is highly identifiable due to its attention to geometric shapes and forms laid out on the canvas.
 Taking apart pieces of an object and reassembling them was the ultimate goal giving the onlooker a sense of another dimension no one had ever seen before.
-This new style led on to change the way 20th century society view art.
+This new style led to change the way the 20th-century society views art.
 This style and movement have changed art as we know it and Picasso was a major contributor to the fame of the style.

 Towards the end of his life, Picasso was still praised for the work he produced during his time alive.
 He took up sculpting once again and even entered some exhibitions gaining even more notice.
 Picasso died in April 1973 in France.
 His newly widowed wife, devastated by his death, later committed suicide in 1986.
 The ending for the couple wasn’t so great, but the legacy Picasso has given to our world will live within the art for time to come.
 The styles and pieces Picasso has contributed remain in many museums all over the world.
 Be sure to find and uncover your local art museum to see if his work is there.
 Chances are good that it might be.